 - 3. - Best-practices advice for implementing a mobile BI strategy

 Business intelligence (BI) is a broad category of applications and technologies for gathering, storing, analyzing, and providing access to data to help enterprise users make better business decisions.

 Business intelligence applications can be:

 - Mission-critical and integral to an enterprise's operations or occasional to meet a special requirement

-- Enterprise-wide or local to one division, department, or project
+- Enterprise-wide or local to one division, department

 - Centrally initiated or driven by user demand